dreamineering/pi-ionic-start/README.md

 * Use CSS animation
 * Provide visual clues that stuff is happening (users expect instant response)
 * Use your delusion

+## Conversion

+* Find yourproject and replace as appropriate